luukvdmeer/sfnetworks/cran-comments.md

-## Resubmission
-This is a resubmission.
-I have made the following changes:
+In this release I have made the following changes:

 - All functions that interact with the `spatstat` package have been updated to comply with the new structure of that package (see https://github.com/spatstat/spatstat/tree/v1.64-2#spatstat-is-now-split-into-several-packages).
 These include `as_sfnetwork.linnet()`, `as_sfnetwork.psp()` and `as.linnet.sfnetwork()`.
 Documentation entries containing links to the spatstat documentation have been updated accordingly as well.